Temple of Jupiter Optimus Maximus: First building

 The plan and exact dimensions of the temple have been heavily debated.
 Five different plans of the temple have been published following recent excavations on the Capitoline Hill that revealed portions of the archaic foundations.
 According to Dionysius of Halicarnassus, the same plan and foundations were used for later rebuildings of the temple, but there is disagreement over what the dimensions he mentions referred to (the building itself or the podium).

-In 437 BCE Aulus Cornelius Cossus unhorsed the Veientes' King Lars Tolumnius and struck him down.
-After taking the linen cuirass off Tolumnius' body, he decapitated the corpse and put the head on a lance and paraded it in front of the enemy, who retreated in horror.
-Cossus donated the captured armour, shield and sword to the Temple of Jupiter Feretrius on the Capitoline Hill, where as late as the reign of Emperor Augustus it could be seen.

-The first temple burned in 83 BCE, during the civil wars under the dictatorship of Sulla.
-Also lost in this fire were the Sibylline Books, which were said to have been written by classical sibyls, and stored in the temple (to be guarded and consulted by the quindecimviri (council of fifteen) on matters of state only on emergencies).
+The first temple burned in 83 BC, during the civil wars under the dictatorship of Sulla.
+Also lost in this fire were the Sibylline Books, which were said to have been written by classical sibyls, and stored in the temple (to be guarded and consulted by the quindecimviri (council of fifteen) on matters of state only in emergencies.

 Second building

-During Lucius Cornelius Sulla's sack of Athens in 86 BCE, while looting the city, Sulla seized some of the gigantic incomplete columns from the Temple of Zeus and transported them back to Rome, where they were re-used in the Temple of Jupiter.
-Sulla hoped to live until the temple was rebuilt, but Quintus Lutatius Catulus Capitolinus had the honor of dedicating the new structure in 69 BCE.
+During Lucius Cornelius Sulla's sack of Athens in 86 BC, while looting the city, Sulla seized some of the gigantic incomplete columns from the Temple of Zeus and transported them back to Rome, where they were re-used in the Temple of Jupiter.
+Whether Sulla actually used the entire columns in the temple is not confirmed, the columns from the Temple of Zeus were extraordinarily long and so may have been inappropriate for the Temple of Jupiter.
+Therefore, it is suggested that either just the capitals were used or the columns off the archaic Peisistratid Temple to Zeus.
+Sulla hoped to live until the temple was rebuilt, but Quintus Lutatius Catulus Capitolinus had the honor of dedicating the new structure in 69 BC.
 The new temple was built to the same plan on the same foundations, but with more expensive materials for the superstructure.
 Literary sources indicate that the temple was not entirely completed until the late 60s BC.
-Around 65 CE the three new cult statues were completed.
+Around 65 AD the three new cult statues were completed.
 The chryselephantine statue of Jupiter was sculpted by Apollonius of Athens; its appearance is generally known from replicas created for other temples of Jupiter in the Roman colonies.
 It featured Jupiter seated with a thunderbolt and scepter in either hand, and possibly an image of the goddess Roma in one hand as well.

 Brutus and the other assassins locked themselves inside it after murdering Caesar.
 The new temple of Quintus Lutatius Catulus was renovated and repaired by Augustus.
-The second building burnt down during the course of fighting on the hill on 19 December of 69 CE, when an army loyal to Vespasian battled to enter the city in the Year of the Four Emperors.
+The second building burnt down during the course of fighting on the hill on 19 December of 69 AD, when an army loyal to Vespasian battled to enter the city in the Year of the Four Emperors.